 Cooking with mud step by step:

 Make mud the proper consistency first.
-This is rather simple and you need to find earth by a river or stream.
-Dig the mud up loosely and add water till the consistency is sticky.
+This is somewhat simple and you need to find earth by a river or stream.
+Dig the mud up loosely and add water till the texture is sticky.
 Sticky enough to allow you to pack it around the items you intend to cook.
 The mud should stay on the foods and not drip off.

 The mud pack around the item you intend to bake should be about ½ inch all the way around.

-The fire should be burnt down to a good bed of glowing coals.
+The fire should be burnt down to a reasonable bed of glowing coals.

 Place the mud packed foods gently on the coals and bake for 15 minutes or until the mud hardens.
 Once you notice the mud is hard enough, turn or roll over the items.
 Allow them to bake uniformly through without burning the food.
 You can also cover the items with hot coals rather than turning them.